nyu-oop-sp18/class10/README.md

 In programming language semantics we distinguish between different parameter passing modes for function/method calls, most notably the *call-by-value* and *call-by-name* modes.
-In call-by-name parameter passing, the arguments to methods calls are evaluated before the call is executed and only the values are passed to the method.
+In call-by-value parameter passing, the arguments to methods calls are evaluated before the call is executed and only the values are passed to the method.
 Thus, each argument is evaluated exactly once before the call.
 On the other hand,